Nexusoft/nw-modules-documentation/developer-guide/app-modules/README.md

 }
 ```

-With that `wrapInPanel` option set as `true`, your module's `webview` will be wrapped inside a `Panel`'s body (see image below).
+With the `wrapInPanel` option set as `true`, your module's `webview` will be wrapped inside a `Panel`'s body (see image below).
 The `Panel`'s title will be automatically set as your module's `displayName` preceeded by your module's icon.

 ![webview's area with wrapInPanel option](./webview-wrapInPanel.JPG)